 Getting a 50% bonus is a good deal but should you buy miles?
 I’ve written about the only time you should buy airline miles.

 With this promotion, you can buy miles for as little as 1.97 cents per mile.
 Which is a pretty darn good deal.

 Because Bank of America limits how many Alaska Airlines credit cards you can get buying Alaska Airlines miles is a good option.

 Pro-tip: Points.com handles the sale you don’t earn a travel bonus.
-So use a card that you need to meet the minimum spending or one that gives you perks for spending like the Hyatt card: 2 elite qualifying nights when you spend $5,000.
+So use a card that you need to meet the minimum spending or one that gives you perks for spending like the World of Hyatt credit card: 2 elite qualifying nights when you spend $5,000.

 I got the 50% bonus offer so I’m buying Alaska miles.
 There’s a First Class award ticket on Emirates with my name on it. 🙂 I’m looking forward to comparing Emirates First Class to the Etihad First Class Apartment and enjoying another mile high shower.